XLsoft-Corporation/Unity-Multiple-Marker-Sample/README.md

 # Unity-Multiple-Marker-Sample

-A demonstration of implementing multiple markers using Unity and KudanAR SDK
+A demonstration of implementing multiple markers using Unity and KudanAR SDK (Compatible with Unity 2018.x)

 ## Instructions